Safety Recalls & Notices

 A rearview image that does not display reduces the driver's view behind the vehicle, increasing the risk of a crash.

 Dealers will update the multimedia display software, free of charge.
-Owner notification letters are expected to be mailed November 16, 2025.
+Owner notification letters were mailed November 19, 2025.
 Owners may contact Toyota's customer service at 1-800-331-4331.
 Toyota's numbers for this recall are 25TB10 and 25TA10.

 Requires attention